elusivecodes/fQuery/README.md

 Get the index of the first element matching a filter.

-- `nodes` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
-- `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.
+- `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be tested for.

 ```javascript
 const index = dom.index(nodes, filter);